Why America has Ditched Homeownership to Become a Nation of Renters

 Find Rentals explains, “Renters don’t have those concerns.
 When you’re a renter – particularly one without a pet or lots of thirsty houseplants – you can simply pack your bags and head off for fun weekends and longer vacations.”

 That might mean staying in the same complex and moving to a nearby apartment with a better view.
 It could mean heading for a duplex or single-family home on the other side of town.
-Maybe it means moving across the country without having to worry about selling a home first; after all, long-distance moves are easier than ever these days since it’s often possible to work from anywhere with a good internet connection.
+Maybe it means moving across the country without worrying about selling a home first; after all, long-distance moves are easier than ever since it’s often possible to work from anywhere with a good internet connection.

 With perks like these, it’s easy to see why so many people are leaving home ownership behind in favor of renting.